Rheumatic heart disease and acute rheumatic fever for health professionals

 Consent is still required to enrol people on the South Australian Rheumatic Heart Disease Register.

-2016 was a successful year for the SA RHD Control Program.
-The SA RHD Register has grown significantly and there are now over 250 patients on the Register.
-See below for copies of the annual reports which include statistics on the register as well as other achievements over the year:
+2017 was another successful year for the SA RHD Control Program.
+The SA RHD Register continues to grow steadily, with almost 300 patients on the Register.
+See below for the annual report which include statistics on the register as well as other achievements over the year:

 ARF and RHD elearning modules